How to design a container home

 By comparison, moving brick, block and timber can be done by hand, and can even carry them to upper stories with ease.

-You could find yourself in an uphill battle with the local planning authority or even potential neighbours, as container homes are still quite rare and may be judged as unsightly.
-So you’ll want to talk with your local planners before you buy a plot of land or order any shipping containers!
+You could find yourself in an uphill battle with the local planning authority or even potential neighbours, as shipping container homes are still quite rare and may be judged as unsightly.
+So you’ll want to talk with your local planners before you buy a suitable self build plot or order any shipping containers!

 Containers are easily damaged in the line of duty.
 Welds cracks, collisions happen and frames can twist.
 Inside, there might have been a spillage, which has lingered.
 Not to mention, containers are often finished with solvents and sealant which could be harmful.